 On a level of 1-10 (1 = lowest maintenance and 10 = highest maintenance), what would you rate curtain bangs and why?

 Level 3 for curtain bangs.
-Your day to day styling maintenance for curtain bangs is going to be a breeze.
+Your day-to-day styling maintenance for curtain bangs is going to be a breeze.
 However, because curtain bangs tend to be a little bit longer you will want to get them trimmed once a month.

 Are there any downsides to consider before getting curtain bangs?

 I think the only downside is if you know you don’t like hair in or around your face.
-They are easy to pin back but it will be something you have to get use to being on your face.
+They are easy to pin back but it will be something you have to get used to being on your face.

 What’s the grow-out phase like for curtain bangs?

-The grow out phase for curtains bangs is much smoother than a conventional thick bang.
-As they grow out they will transition in to face framing layers.
+The grow-out phase for curtains bangs is much smoother than a conventional thick bang.
+As they grow out they will transition into face-framing layers.